Understand Project Structure

 2. Homepage: index.md in the language root is your site's homepage

-3. Nested Folders: Create subdirectories to organize related content
+3. Nested Directories: Create subdirectories to organize related content

 4. URL Mapping: File paths become URLs: